 7. All signs are temporary.
 The library reserves the right to establish reasonable time limits for all signs.

 Electronic Devices Policy

 The use of cellular phones is not permitted in the library.
 Ringers should be turned off while patrons are in the library.
 Exceptions will be made for IT, security, and building/grounds personnel, and medical personnel who are on call.

-Portable televisions, DVD/CD players and radios are permitted in the library as long as they are always used with headphones.
+Portable computer devices, music players, and radios are permitted in the library as long as they are always used with headphones.
 Patrons will be responsible for supplying their own headphones.
 The volume should be kept to a level that cannot be heard by other patrons.
 Patrons using portable audio or video devices will be requested to turn down the volume if it is disturbing to others.

 Personal laptops are permitted in the library, but should be used in areas where cables and wires will not cause a safety hazard.
 Personal laptops may not be connected to library-owned hardware such as printers.
 When using programs with audio, the sound should be turned off or headphones should be worn.
 As stated above, the volume should be kept to a level that cannot be heard by other patrons.

-Journalists or commercial photographers must seek the permission of Public Information Office of The University of Tampa prior to any photographs or video footage taken within the library.
+Journalists or commercial photographers must seek the permission of Office of Public Information of The University of Tampa prior to any photographs or video footage taken within the library.

 The Macdonald-Kelce Library welcomes donations of cash, in-kind and personal book collections.
 Monetary gifts are welcomed for the purchase of specific items consistent with the Library's Collection Development policy.

 Any materials given to the library are evaluated by the same standards as purchased materials.
 The library reserves the right to dispose of any portion of a gift that does not meet the collection development criteria.
 Gifts offered with restricting conditions may be accepted at the discretion of the Library Director.
 The library determines final disposition of gifts or donations.